- Windows users report experiencing issues with the Excel app while trying to print.

 - There are other things you can do.
 See how to start Excel in safe mode, repair the workbook, fix your printer drivers, and more.

-Microsoft Excel is a popular spreadsheet application with power data visualization and analysis tools.
-However, multiple users have reported Excel crashes while printing issues with the Microsoft Office suite.
+Microsoft Excel is a popular spreadsheet application with powerful data visualization and analysis tools.
+However, multiple users have reported Excel crashes while printing and Excel freeze when printing issues on their Windows devices.

 This issue usually occurs if the printer drivers are outdated or if the Microsoft office files are corrupted.
 Many users have reported similar issues in the Microsoft community.